 Unfortunately, he had already painted them!
 I received two beautiful signs, ready to receive the brand logos.
 If I messed up my prints, Kenji would have to paint his entire sign over again or we’d have to come up with another solution.

-The print gods were smiling on me as I worked on this project.
+The screen printing gods were smiling on me as I worked on this project.
 The results are amazing and I’m happy to share the photos from this successful set of prints.

 We decided to run a few tests.
 The client sent us the artwork and it was much smaller than we had anticipated AND they wanted the print in white on a dark bottle.
 So basically, all the odds were against us in getting this right.